Everything You Should Know About the Keto Diet

 Follow the diet for a few days and your body will enter ketosis, which means it'll start to burn fat rather than glucose.
-You can measure your ketone levels with a blood-prick meter or urine ketone strips, both of which are easy to find on Amazon.
-Bede notes that while you might find your body has reached ketosis within three days, it'll take between three and five weeks to fully adapt.
+To be extra sure, you can measure your ketonelevels with a blood-prick meter or urine ketone strips, both of which are easy to find on Amazon.
+And while Bede notes that you might find your body has reached ketosis within three days, it'll take between three and five weeks to fully adapt.
 (Still, the Keto Diet Transformed Jen Widerstrom's Body In Just 17 Days.)

 Most people only track their ketone levels in the beginning of the diet.
 After that, you'll likely get used to what it feels like.
 "This is one of those diets that if you cheat, you absolutely know it, you absolutely feel the ill effects," Bede says.
 Cheating on the diet can make you feel tired, almost like you're hungover from too many carbs.
 "Nutrition experts speculate that there could be a hyperinsulinemic response to the carbohydrate influx," Bede says.
 "That is, when reintroducing a huge influx of carbs into the system, you experience a huge spike and then sugar crash."

-You don't necessarily need to put a strict limit on the number of calories you take in, but you do want to make sure no more than 5 percent of them come from carbs and that 75 percent come from fat.
+You don't necessarily need to put a strict limit on the number of calories you take in, but you do want to make sure that no more than 5 percent of them come from carbs and that 75 percent come from fat.
 Bede suggests using an app like Lose It! to keep track, or you could try this keto diet meal plan for beginners.
 (Side note: Here's What Vegetarians Should Know Before Starting a Ketogenic Diet.)

 A day of keto diet foods varies, but some go-to options from devout followers often include Bulletproof coffee for breakfast; a taco bowl made up of ground beef, sour cream, coconut oil, cheese, salsa, olives, and a bell pepper for lunch; and steak topped with onions, mushrooms, and spinach sautéed in butter and coconut oil for dinner, says Bede.
 There are also low-carb keto drinks that will keep you in ketosis, not to mention vegetarian keto recipes and even vegan-friendly recipes.

-Carbs attract water, so drastically cutting back on carbs makes you shed loads of water weight initially, Bede says.
-That weight loss will continue, mostly because you'll be less hungry thanks to satiating fats and because you'll reach for whole foods rather than unhealthy snacks that aren't keto approved.
+Carbs attract-and retain-water, so the first change you'll notice is a drop in water weight and bloat, Bede says.
+That weight loss will continue, mostly because you'll be less hungry while eating satiating fats and whole foods, rather than unhealthy snacks that aren't keto-approved.

 Following the diet can help your gym efforts, too.
-One study published in the journal Nutrition & Metabolism found women on a ketogenic diet while resistance training lost more body fat than those who ate normally.
+One study published in the journal Nutrition & Metabolism found women on a ketogenic diet lost more body fat after resistance training than those who ate normally.
 And while you may be unsure of how to workout without the quick energy hit that carbs provide, these exercise tips will get you through-and help you strategize appropriately.

-The initial loss of water weight can lead to dehydration, which leads to what's known as the keto flu.
-"That's when the headaches come.
-That's when the fatigue comes.
-That's where that loss of concentration comes," Bede says.
-To counter it, Bede recommends making sure you're hydrated and loading up on electrolytes via beef broth, chicken broth, electrolyte tablets, or Pedialyte.
+The initial loss of water weight can cause dehydration, which can lead to what's known as the keto flu.
+"That's when the headaches, fatigue, and loss of concentration comes," Bede says.
+To counter it, she recommends making sure you're hydrated and loading up on electrolytes via beef broth, chicken broth, electrolyte tablets, or Pedialyte.
 (Here Are Sneaky Signs of Dehydration You Should Be Aware Of.)

-You also may be unusually hangry when you first commit to this way of eating.
-A study published in the International Journal of Obesity found the hungry feelings can last for the first three weeks on the diet.
-Feeling tired and hungry as you're adjusting may also make your workouts feel tougher than usual.
+You also may be unusually hangry when you first commit to a keto meal plan.
+A study published in the International Journal of Obesity found unprecedented levels of hunger can last for the first three weeks on the diet, and Bede says feeling tired and hungry as you're adjusting may make your workouts feel tougher than usual.
 If that happens, give yourself time to adjust, and don't push harder than what your body feels ready for.

 And remember, this diet was not designed to be followed long-term.
-That's something to pay special attention to, as there are some suggestions the diet could harm your kidneys if you follow it long term, says Taylor C. Wallace, Ph.D., CFS, FACN, a food scientist and nutrition expert.
-Most of the long-term studies have been done on epileptic kids.
-While following the diet drastically reduces the number of seizures they have, many end up developing kidney stones because of the added stress the diet puts on the kidneys, Wallace says.
-Research suggests that happens because high levels of ketones can lead to dehydration and urine that's high in calcium, low in citrate, and with a low pH, all of which contribute to kidney stones.
-Still, Wallace adds that it could be worth the risk for someone who is morbidly obese and already experiencing loads of added stress on their organs.
+That's something to pay special attention to, as there are some suggestions the diet could harm your kidneys if you follow it full-time, says Taylor C. Wallace, Ph.D., a food scientist and nutrition expert.
+Researchers think it may be because high levels of ketones can lead to dehydration and urine that's high in calcium, low in citrate, and with a low pH, all of which contribute to kidney stones.

-Finally, the diet's fat-heavy aspect can have negative health consequences if dieters load up on too many trans and saturated fats.
-Wallace says it's easy to do.
-"People will go to McDonald's and get a triple cheeseburger, take the bun off, and eat that," he says. "[The diet] drives more unhealthy fat intake versus healthy fat just by the limited number of options of food you have."
-Taking in too many bad fats can increase LDL cholesterol levels, which could lead to atherosclerosis (the buildup of fats and cholesterol in the arteries), says Sean P. Heffron M.D., M.S., M.Sc., an instructor of medicine at NYU Langone Medical Center.
+Finally, the diet's fat-heavy aspect can have negative health consequences if dieters load up on too many trans and saturated fats, something that Wallace says is easy to do.
+"People will go to McDonald's and get a triple cheeseburger, take the bun off, and eat that," he says.
+That's no good, as science shows taking in too many bad fats can increase LDL cholesterol levels, which could lead to atherosclerosis, or the buildup of fats and cholesterol in the arteries, says Sean P. Heffron M.D., an instructor of medicine at NYU Langone Medical Center.